ibis-project/ibis/docs/source/user_guide/backends/omnisci.rst

 client
 ------

-`client` module has the main classes to handle connection to the `omniscidb` database.
+`client` module contains the main classes to handle the connection to an `omniscidb` database.

 The main classes are: